 Proportional Representation: General Elections - Hansard - UK Parliament

-Under the system of proportional representation, any party with a high enough percentage of the vote will receive a seat in the government, allowing a disproportionate influence by minority parties with minimal public support who typically end up holding the balance of power in PR systems.
+While no system is perfect, I do fully support First Past the Post (FPTP).
+FPTP is a tried-and-tested system that ensures stability and clear governance.
+It prevents disproportionate influence by minority parties with minimal public support who typically end up holding the balance of power in Proportional Representation (PR) systems.
 That structure can also make it easier for extremist views to find official representation.

-Fundamentally, FPTP is a tried-and-tested system that ensures stability and clear accountability to voters by giving them a direct relationship with their MP.
 The British people were clear on this matter in a referendum on voting systems in 2011.
 FPTP is well established and understood by voters.
 It provides a clear and robust way of electing Members of Parliament and there is an unambiguous link between constituents and their representatives in Westminster.

-Indeed, on 2 December 2024, the Deputy Prime Minister said this Government would not set up a national commission and would not examine proportional representation any further while Parliamentary Undersecretary of State for Housing, Communities and Local Government, Rushanara Ali MP, responding for the Labour Government at the end of the debate on 3oth of January 2025, stated,
+Indeed, on 2 December 2024, the then Deputy Prime Minister said this Government would not set up a national commission and would not examine proportional representation any further while Parliamentary Undersecretary of State for Housing, Communities and Local Government, Rushanara Ali MP, responding for the Labour Government at the end of the debate on 30th of January 2025, stated,

 ‘The UK’s democratic system and institutions are strong and are rightly held the world over as a strong example of democracy…at this time the Government have no plans to change the voting system for elections to the House of Commons.’

-I do agree that upholding public trust is absolutely essential to maintaining a robust political system but am not so sure as others that the loss of trust this country has experienced over recent decades is simply down to the method we use to elect our politicians.
+I do agree that upholding public trust is absolutely essential to maintaining a robust political system but am not so sure as others that the loss of trust this country has experienced over recent decades is simply down to the system we use to elect our politicians.

 I hope this response explains why I believe using the FPTP system for UK parliamentary elections remains the best option for the UK's voters and decisive government.